Pumpkin Season in Connecticut Last Updated 10/20

 Admission?
 No charge!

 Angevine Farm grows many unique varieties of pumpkins, squash, and gourds and welcomes visitors to their pick-your-own patches scattered around their 196-acre farm.
-The main patch sits atop a mountain that overlooks the hills of Northwest CT - a perfect backdrop for family photos, picnics, and the occasional marriage proposal!
-Make sure you check out the Harvest Barn gift shop filled with local items like Goat Boy Soaps, maple syrup, honey and pumpkins galore (in case you don't want to go patch-picking!).
+The main patch sits atop a mountain that overlooks the hills of northwest Connecticut, a perfect backdrop for family photos, picnics, and the occasional marriage proposal!

 Castle Hill Farm, Newtown